-Partly implemented Target date: December 2020
+Partly implemented Target date: June 2021

-DEPARTMENT UPDATE AS OF AUGUST 2020: A new IT Manager was hired in September 2019.
+DEPARTMENT UPDATE AS OF JANUARY 2021: A new IT Manager was hired in September 2019.
 Each ORS Division has provided input on the features to be incorporated on the website.
 The initial wire framing for the new website has been developed and is being refined.
 New content has been identified and is being created, and existing content is being reviewed.
+The contract for the third party vendor that will provide the services to implement this is in the process of being drafted.